Liquor Liability Insurance

 Who needs liquor liability insurance?

-If your business sells, serves, or allows alcohol consumption on the premises, you should consider this coverage.
-Even if alcohol isn’t your main source of revenue, a single claim could cost thousands.
+If your business sells, serves, or allows alcohol consumption on the premises, liquor liability insurance is worth considering.
+Even if alcohol isn’t your primary revenue source, a single claim can be costly.

 You likely need it if: